emacs-elsa/Elsa/README.md

 3. Run `eask link add elsa <path-to-elsa-repo>`.
 4. `eask exec elsa FILE-TO-ANALYSE [ANOTHER-FILE...]` to analyse the file.

-## makem.sh

-Using `makem.sh`, simply run this command from the project root directory, which installs and runs Elsa in a temporary sandbox:

-    ./makem.sh --sandbox lint-elsa

-To use a non-temporary sandbox directory named `.sandbox` and avoid installing Elsa on each run:

-1. Initialize the sandbox: `./makem.sh -s.sandbox --install-deps --install-linters`.
-2. Run Elsa: `./makem.sh -s.sandbox lint-elsa`.

-See `makem.sh`'s documentation for more information.

 ## Cask

 ### [RECOMMENDED] Using packaged version